fericlab/mt-optoIDR/mt_optoIDR_scripts/Tracker/README.md

-# How to use mt_drop_Tracker for tracking droplets in mitochondria?
+# How to use Tracker for tracking droplets in mitochondria?

 # How to use Tracker.py
 1. Download the Tracker.py and tracker_runing.py